kianaaa19/certification-1/README.md

-# Get Started with Programming Fundamentals to Become a Software Developer
+# Get Started with Programming Fundamentals to Become a Software Developer Certification on Dicoding

 * **Understanding Application Requirements:** Learn the theory and methodology in understanding application requirements from the user side and from the technical specification side of the application.
 Implement skills into a case study of creating application requirements from the user side and from the technical specification side.
 Learn work attitude tips when researching, analysing, and evaluating application requirements.